katia317/CSO/README.md

 A State entity authorized to serve as guardian for individuals who have a developmental disability (as well as for other individuals) and who require a guardian to address their personal, medical, residential, and/or financial service needs

 ## Service Agreement
 An agreement completed between you and each service provider which defines the terms of the services to be provided including the effective date, the rate of payment, the maximum units of service to be provided each month and the maximum monthly charge.
 A unit is equal to a 15-minute period.
-Use the Home-Based Support Services (HBS) Service Agreement form [IL462-2029] (pdf) which is also found in Appendix E of this handbook to do this.
+Use the Home-Based Support Services (HBS) Service Agreement form [IL462-2029](https://www.dhs.state.il.us/onenetlibrary/12/documents/Forms/IL462-2029.pdf) to do this.

 ## Service Authorization
 A written document between you and an independently hired PSW outlining the terms of the services to be provided including the effective date, the rate of payment, the maximum units of service to be provided each month and the maximum monthly charge.
 Service Authorizations must be updated if there is a change in service and copies of the revised Service Authorization must be sent to the Fiscal/Employer Agent (F/EA).
 If you pay for Self-Direction Assistance (SDA) services, your SDA assist you or do this for you.
 If you do not use SDA services, you must do this yourself.
 F/EA, ACCES$, can help to support you if you have questions.